 Before speakers release sound to the audience, a signal from the band ought to be thrust through a power amplifier.
 This is the case for all speakers.
 Passive stage monitor speakers usually require external amplifiers, unlike the powered version which features integrated amplifiers.
 They are preferable for venues in which a sound system has been installed.

-The major dissimilarity between this type of stage monitor and its earlier predecessor is the fact that its amplifiers are inbuilt.
+The major dissimilarity between active vs passive speakers in stage monitors is the fact that in active powered monitors, the amplifiers are inbuilt.
 They are more portable since its amplifier and speaker are housed in the same space.
 Check out my article on the difference between active vs passive speakers.

 Stage monitors also come in various designs.
 It is up to you to choose the one that suits all your monitoring needs perfectly.